morinlab/lymphopedia/EEF1A1.md

 [[_TOC_]]

 ## Overview
-Mutations in the EEF1A1 gene, which encodes the eukaryotic translation elongation factor 1A1, have been reported in DLBCL and FL by [Hubschmann et al](papers/hubschmannMutationalMechanismsShaping2021.md).[@hubschmannMutationalMechanismsShaping2021]
+Mutations in the EEF1A1 gene, which encodes the eukaryotic translation elongation factor 1A1, have been reported in DLBCL by [Chapuy et al](papers/chapuyMolecularSubtypesDiffuse2018.md) and FL by [Hubschmann et al](papers/hubschmannMutationalMechanismsShaping2021.md).[@chapuyMolecularSubtypesDiffuse2018; @hubschmannMutationalMechanismsShaping2021]
 This gene has some recurrent sites of mutations (hot spots).
 The mutation pattern in DLBCL and FL implies the preferential accumulation of *inactivating mutations*.
 Paradoxically, one study showed that EEF1A1 knock down reduced proliferation in vitro and in xenograft experiments.[@reichelFlowSortingExome2015]

 ## Relevance tier by entity